PREVIOUS: “What others think of me is none of my business’ (#2)

 REVIEW: “Feelings Aren’t Facts”

-• The English word emotion (Es) is from the French émouvoir, from the Latin emovere, where e- means ‘out’, & movere means ‘move’, as in emit & emote
+• The English word emotion (Es) is from the French émouvoir, from the Latin emovere, where e- means ‘out’, & movere means ‘move’, as TO emit & emote

-• Es are the part of our consciousness that involves feeling / sensibility: “The very essence of literature is the war between emotion & intellect” Isaac B. Singer
+• they are the part of our consciousness that involves sensibility: “The very essence of literature is the war between emotion & intellect” Isaac B. Singer

-• Es can be used to motivate us to actions needed to protect ourselves, to connect & to grow
+• Es can be used to motivate us to take actions needed to connect, to protect ourselves, & to grow

-Es are considered an overriding program that temporarily deactivates, activates or modifies particular needs, depending on the present situation – where one has to be deactivated & another activated – so we can keep functioning properly (sleep vs go to work, stay connected vs withdraw from danger, achievement vs privacy…..)
+Es are considered an overriding brain-programing that temporarily activates, deactivates, or modifies particular needs.
+This depends on the current situation – where 1 need is turned on, while another has to be put on hold – so we can keep functioning properly (sleep vs go to work, stay connected vs withdraw from danger, achievement vs relaxation, socialize vs. regroup alone…..)

 • From Affective NeuroScience (en.wikipedia)